German retailer Douglas says in takeover talks

-FRANKFURT (Reuters) - German retail Douglas DOHG.DE said it was in talks with a financial investor that could see the investor taking a significant holding in the company.
+FRANKFURT, Sept 21 (Reuters) - German retail Douglas said it was in talks with a financial investor that could see the investor taking a significant holding in the company.

 “Talks are being held between the company, certain major shareholders of the company and a financial investor,” Douglas said in a brief statement on Friday, adding it was uncertain whether a transaction would actually go ahead.